SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The rule uses the following parameters:![image alt text](/guides/users-guide/image_31.png)

-* Alarm type: The type of the alarm that triggers the rule.
+* Alarm types: The types of the alarms that triggers the rule.

 * Duration: How long must the alarm be active to trigger the rule?